Spruik/react-dnd-task/README.md

 ### 2. Extend the project so that tasks can be edited and saved
 ### 3. Extend the project so that columns can be dragged into a different order.

-## How to submit your work.
-Create a new branch for your work.
-Commit you work into this new branch
-Submit a Pull Request for you changes.